-If you are looking for an unforgettable RV adventure into one of the world’s top ten wildlife destinations, Custer State Park has be on your bucket list.
-Located in the majestic Black Hills of South Dakota, encompassing over 71,000 acres of rustic wilderness, this state park is home to herds of wild buffalo, mesmerizing cliffs, and glistening lakes.
+If you are looking for an unforgettable RV adventure into one of the world’s top ten wildlife destinations, Custer State Park has to be on your bucket list.
+Located in the majestic Black Hills of South Dakota, encompassing over 71,000 acres of rustic wilderness, this state park features herds of wild buffalo, mesmerizing cliffs, and glistening lakes.
 You’ll be captivated by rolling plains and rocky granite peaks that spill across these magical lands.
 Settled in the early 1900s, this park features a wide range of diverse wildlife from pronghorn and elk to bighorn sheep and coyotes.
 Not far from Rapid City and Mount Rushmore, Custer State Park is a perfect place to explore on your next motorhome road trip.

 You can start your RV journey to Custer State Park by learning all about the native wildlife and natural history of the area at the Visitor Center or Peter Norbeck Outdoor Education Center.
-The peak season during the summer features temperature in the 70s and 80s, providing a pleasant atmosphere for hiking, boating, and biking.
+The peak season during the summer features daytime temperatures in the 70s and 80s, providing a pleasant atmosphere for hiking, boating, and biking.
 You can explore historical sites like the Mount Coolidge Fire Tower or the Badger Hole cabin.

-You can hike through the magical setting of the French Creek area and set your sights on the incredible French Creek gorge, which offers an idyllic backdrop of calming waters and beautiful wildflower grassy knolls.
-You don’t want to miss a chance to see the Needles, which is a unique geological wonder of towering granite spire and pillars.
+Hiking through the magical setting of the French Creek area allows you to experience the incredible idyllic backdrop of calming waters and beautiful wildflower-covered grassy knolls of the French Creek gorge.
+You don’t want to miss a chance to see the Needles, a unique geological wonder of towering granite spires and pillars.
+Some areas of the park give you the opportunity to catch a glimpse of the spectacular Mount Rushmore.
 Sylvan Lake and Stockade Lake are must-sees where you can take pictures or picnic next to majestic clear waters under the backdrop of towering rocky cliffs.

 Custer State Park is located off Highways 36 and 87, making it easily accessible from nearby towns including Rapid City and Custer.
 While navigating within the park is easy, you’ll want to take caution driving on some roads within the park such as Needles Highway, which has narrow and windy turns.
-There are some tunnels on this route that only allow a maximum height of 11 feet and a width of ten, so know your vehicle's dimensions before you go.
+There are some tunnels on this route that only allow a maximum height of 11 feet and a width of ten feet, so know your vehicle's dimensions before you go.

 Some areas of the park are not accessible by large RVs and trailers due to narrow roads and tunnels.
 Check out the park map before driving within the park to assess the best route for your motorhome or travel trailer.